 If you are thinking of laser treatment, consider some questions to ask about varicose vein treatment.
-These questions include: How much experience does the doctor have with the particular treatment?
-How much do the exam and treatment cost?
+These questions include: How much do the examination and treatment cost?
 How many treatments does the doctor think you will need?

 For help deciding whether to have a procedure for varicose veins, see:

 - Khilnani NM, et al. (2010).
 Multi-society consensus quality improvement guidelines for the treatment of lower extremity superficial venous insufficiency with endovenous thermal ablation from the Society of Interventional Radiology, Cardiovascular Interventional Radiological Society of Europe, American College of Phlebology, and Canadian Interventional Radiology Association.
 Journal of Vascular and Interventional Radiology, 21(1): 14–31.

 - Van den Bos R, et al. (2009).
 Endovenous therapies of lower extremity varicosities: A meta-analysis.
 Journal of Vascular Surgery, 49(1): 230–239.

 Current as of: September 26, 2018